hvpham-yorku/project-group-4-motivational-mornings/Documentation/Wiki.md

  	 - The frontend for the RSS feed
 	 - Has a textbox for the user to input a link to an RSS feed they want to subscribe to
 	 - Displays the RSS feeds the user is subscribed to in a horizontal list that the user can scroll horizontally through
- - WeatherScreen.kt
+ - ui/theme/Theme.kt (and Color.kt, Type.kt)
-	 - The card to display the weather
+	 - Material 3 theming; `MotivationalMorningsTheme` wraps the app root in `MainActivity`

 ### Business Logic
  - Analytics.kt